- Not all financial goals have the luxury of a long investing horizon.

 1. Determine your level of risk

-To illustrate, a recent equity market correction occurred during the “dot.com” crash when the S&P 500 Index dropped over 35% from 2000-2002 and didn’t fully rebound until 2006.
+To illustrate, the stock market correction that occurred during the "dot.com" crash resulted in the S&P 500 dropping over 35% from 2000-2002 and didn't fully rebound until 2006.

 The lesson learned here is that, with a maximum of three years to invest, investing in more volatile assets can lead to undesirable outcomes.

 Reducing the complexity of assets may also be beneficial.
 For example, non-U.S. assets are exposed to foreign currency movements, which add a layer of uncertainty that doesn’t affect U.S. assets.